Azure/azure-functions-durable-python/CONTRIBUTING.md

 # Contributor Onboarding
-Thanks for taking the time to contribute to Durable Functions in [Python](https://www.python.org/)
+Thank you for taking the time to contribute to Durable Functions in [Python](https://www.python.org/)

 ## Table of Contents